apache/flink/docs/dev/table/functions/udfs.zh.md

 In the Python Table API, a Python table function is used with `.join_lateral` or `.left_outer_join_lateral`.
 The `join_lateral` operator (cross) joins each row from the outer table (table on the left of the operator) with all rows produced by the table-valued function (which is on the right side of the operator).
 The `left_outer_join_lateral` operator joins each row from the outer table (table on the left of the operator) with all rows produced by the table-valued function (which is on the right side of the operator) and preserves outer rows for which the table function returns an empty table.
 In SQL use `LATERAL TABLE(<TableFunction>)` with CROSS JOIN and LEFT JOIN with an ON TRUE join condition (see examples below).

-<span class="label label-info">Note</span> Currently, Python UDTF is supported in old planner both under streaming and batch mode while is only supported under streaming mode in Blink planner.

 The following example shows how to define a Python table function, registered it in the TableEnvironment, and call it in a query.
 Note that you can configure your table function via a constructor before it is registered:

 {% highlight python %}